arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 All Arduino IoT-enabled products are supported on Arduino IoT Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.
 In the case of the **Arduino UNO** and the **Make Your UNO** boards, you will need additional hardware to connect them to the cloud.

 #### Sample Sketches
-Sample sketches for the **Arduino Uno** can be found either in the “Examples” menu in the Arduino IDE.
+Sample sketches for the **Arduino UNO** can be found either in the “Examples” menu in the Arduino IDE.

 #### Online Resources
 Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub [4], the Arduino Library Reference [5] and the online store [6] where you will be able to complement your board with sensors, actuators and more.